Network Inversion for Uncertainty-Aware Out-of-Distribution Detection: Methodology

 During inference, this training procedure equips the classifier to identify and reject out-of-distribution (OOD) inputs by assigning them to the garbage class.
 Additionally, the softmax confidence scores corresponding to class predictions can be used to assess the model's uncertainty.
 Low softmax confidence on in-distribution predictions indicates ambiguous or uncertain inputs, while high confidence in the garbage class suggests a strong belief that the input is OOD.
 We quantify uncertainty using the softmax confidence values across all \(n+1\) output classes by capturing how sharply peaked or spread out the model's predictive distribution is.
 The uncertainty estimate for a prediction \(\mathbf{p}\) is given by:

 where \(k = \arg\max_i p_i\) and \(\delta_{i,k}\) is the Kronecker delta.
-The resulting score ranges from 0 (maximum certainty) to 1 (maximum uncertainty), providing an interpretable measure of prediction confidence.
-Specifically, it computes the squared distance between the predicted softmax vector \(\mathbf{p}\) and the uniform distribution, normalized by the maximum possible distance under a one-hot prediction.
+The resulting score ranges from 0 to 1, providing an interpretable measure of confidence by computing the squared distance between the predicted vector \(\mathbf{p}\) and the uniform distribution, normalized by the maximum possible distance under a one-hot prediction.